casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::tip

-We can notice that the contract.wasm is always the same when creating a new `cargo casper` project.
-While this is not crucial for small projects try to name the contracts appropriately in the `Makefile` in the main directory.
-We encourage to look at it and experiment a little with what happens when the `.wasm` filename will be changed and the following commands are called:
+You may have noticed that the contract.wasm is always output to the same filename for each new `cargo casper` project.
+You can change this by editing the `Makefile` in the main directory.
+You can then observe the result by recompiling your contract with these commands;

 ```bash
 make prepare